SharePoint/sp-dev-docs/docs/solution-guidance/Getting-Started-with-building-Azure-WebJobs-for-your-Office365-sites.md

 The **TranslatorHelper** class is a helper class which calls a custom translation API but it will not be discussed in detail in this post since it's pretty far outside of the scope.

 > [!NOTE]
 > As seen from the code this is a demo and definitely not for production use, please revise it and adjust according to your coding standards and security principles.
-However all the Console.WriteLine additions are added in order for us to review the execution of the jobs easily from the Azure Portal.
+However all the Console.WriteLine additions are added in order for us to review the execution of the jobs easily from the [Azure portal](https://ms.portal.azure.com/).
 More on logging and monitoring further down in this article.

 ## Publishing your WebJob to Azure ##
 When you’ve developed your WebJob and you’re ready to deploy it to your Azure environment (deploys to an Azure WebSite), you have two main options as described below.

-### Option 1: Upload a zip file with the WebJob binaries to your Azure Portal ###
+### Option 1: Upload a zip file with the WebJob binaries to your Azure portal ###
-Using the Azure Portal where you keep all of your awesomeness in Azure, you can upload a zip-file containing the output from Visual Studio’s build.
+Using the Azure portal where you keep all of your awesomeness in Azure, you can upload a zip-file containing the output from Visual Studio’s build.
 This is an easy way for compiling and shipping your code to someone else who will do the deployment for you.

 #### Create the zip file ####
 Simply grab all the output files from your Visual Studio build (normally in your bin/Debug or bin/Release folder):